Car Insurance Quotes

 Where You Park Your Car at Night

 Where do you park your car at night?
 Is it stored in a locked garage?
-Or is it parked on a street?
+Or is it parked on the street?
 Many insurance companies offer discounts based on your vehicle’s parking location.

 Your Coverage

 Do you want the bare minimum liability coverage that lets you legally drive on the road?
 Or do you want full coverage with high limits?
 Most states only require you to have property damage and bodily injury liability coverage.
-Many drivers, however, opt for full coverage car insurance, which includes liability coverage along with collision and comprehensive coverage.
+Many drivers, however, opt for full coverage car insurance, which includes liability, collision, and comprehensive coverage.
 Adding collision and comprehensive coverage can cause rates to double or triple.

 Your Driving Record